bradflaugher/AI-Harmony-Book/README.md

 * Copy and make book on personal security for nerds - go through each type of device and highlight security notes (TVs, Consoles, Cars, Phones, Routers, IoT devices etc...).
 USE GREEN HEAD COVER from angela (see BookCover.ai)
 * Copy and make a book on choosing technologies that last... econ history etc... use Robot doing pushups from BookCover.ai)
+* Copy and make a book about "Horns on the wall" or something about startups and unicorns.